gjpelletier/pstide/README.md

 This example assumes you have already followed the instructions above for installing pstide and copying the ps_segments.dat file to your working directory.

-Copy and run the following code in your Jupyter Notebook:
+Copy/paste and run the following code in your Jupyter Notebook:
 ```
 from pstide import run_pstide